aaroncorona/Pooh-Bear-Game/README.md

 ## 🐻 Overview
-This is a snake style game with added features and a Winnie the Pooh theme.
+This is a 2D game written in Java.
+It is inspired by Snake with added features and a Winnie-the-Pooh theme.

 ## 📖 Table of Contents
 * [Features](#%EF%B8%8F-game-features)